DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 ## Table of Contents

-This Page is divded into following parts:
+This Page is divided into following parts:

 1. [Prerequisites](#pre)
 1. [Building API using Python and Flask](#api)